oracle-livelabs/developer/redwood-extensions/editpage/editpage.md

 ## Introduction

-This lab leverages quick starts in Oracle Visual Builder to create additional pages that will let you manipulate data in Oracle Clous Apps.
+This lab leverages quick starts in Oracle Visual Builder to create additional pages that will let you manipulate data in Oracle Cloud Apps.

 Estimated Time: 10 minutes

-### About <Product/Technology> (Optional)
+### About Visual Builder Quick Starts
 Visual Builder simplifies creating user interfaces on top of data with quick starts - guided dialogs that create pages that can update, insert, delete and view data.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Create an Edit Page
 * Create a Details Page
 * Preview your application

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Create an Edit Page